Home

 There are many reasons to write a business plan and how you write your plan depends a lot on why you want to write it.

-Here's what I suggest: do the key elements of the plan to start your business or if you haven't done a plan or updated a plan in a long time (key elements will be in italics in the business plan outline below).
+Here's what I recommend: do the key elements of the plan to start your business or if you haven't done a plan or updated a plan in a long time (key elements will be in italics in the business plan outline below).
 Then each year when you update your plan, add another element or two.
 Often the updates will not take as much time as originating the work or the research - and the numbers should be tracked by your system as your business operates.

 However if your business is fairly complex, if you have a lot of products or services, if you have a highly active competition, if your life-cycle is in the introductory or the declining phases, do as much of this business plan outline as possible.
 Outsource some, or all, of the work if necessary: this means do what you can yourself (if you want to) and have a consultant or business plan writer do the sections that you can't do, or don't want to do.